bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 would be assigned the milestone of 3.0.

-.. note:: Milestone options will only appear for a Product if you turned on the "usetargetmilestone" parameter in the "Bug Fields" tab of the :ref:`parameters` page.
+.. note:: Milestone options will only appear for a Product if you turned on the :param:`usetargetmilestone` parameter in the "Bug Fields" tab of the :ref:`parameters` page.

 To create new Milestones and set Default Milestones: